-If you have a suede couch or other piece of furniture that you’d like to keep looking beautiful and new, it’s important to know how to clean and maintain it correctly.
+If you have a steam clean a suede couch or other piece of furniture that you’d like to keep looking beautiful and new, it’s important to know how to clean and maintain it correctly.
 With the right approach, you can avoid destroying your suede and keep your furniture looking great for years to come.
-To help you get started, here are some easy tips on how to clean a suede couch with steam.
+To help you get started, here are some easy tips on how to steam clean a suede couch.

 Scratches on your couch or upholstery